Grant Program Guidelines

 - Does the organization fit the Foundation’s focus of promoting health, education, literacy and providing opportunities?

-- Does the organization operate in the service area developed by Rockville Bank?
+- Does the organization operate in the service area developed by United Bank?

 - Will this contribution be used for general operating funds?